g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

    IP IPV4 Unicast prefix: 172.30.229.0/24    Metric:       10 Internal Up
    V6 IPV6 Unicast prefix: fd10:faca:f0fa::5/128 Metric:        0 Internal Up
 ```
-Only the R5 are exporting the BGP routes into IS-IS, but why?
+Only R5 is exporting the BGP routes into IS-IS.
+But why?

-I'll explain to you, after all, I'm writing this.
+I'll explain, after all, I'm the one writing this.

-R5 was the first routing exporting this routes in the IGP, and the R4 installed the IS-IS routes in the routing table instead the routes received by BGP.
-That's because the ISIS routes have a lower preference than BGP:
+It’s a classic race condition: R5 was the first router to export these routes into the IGP.
+Consequently, R4 received the update and installed the IS-IS route in its routing table instead of the route received via BGP.

+That's because, in Junos, IS-IS routes have a better preference than BGP:
 ```
 root@R4> show route receive-protocol bgp 172.30.120.2